keganv/simple-funnel-chart/README.md

 # Keganv Simple Funnel Chart

 Create funnel charts with labels, any amount of levels (stages), and custom colors.
-The simple JavaScript class can be included into your template or view file however you choose, (link, require, as a module or import).
+The JavaScript class can be included into your template or view file however you choose, (link, require, as a module or import).
 In the example below I am simply using a script tag.
 Simply pass a JSON data object to the constructor function.
 You choose how the data is passed to the class.
 This could be available in your view template, or you could make an AJAX request within your JavaScript to retrieve then pass the data.
+The html must look like the markup below.

 ## HTML Markup/Template
     <svg id="funnel-container" perspectiveAspectRatio="none">